 Tucson Medical Center has been providing continuous service to Southern Arizona from the day it admitted its first patient on Nov.
 9, 1944.
-In the passing years, through good times and bad, TMC has never stopped delivering on its mission to improve health and the well-being of the people of Southern Arizona.
+In the passing years, through good times and bad, TMC has never stopped delivering on its mission to provide exceptional health care with compassion.

 TMC’s roots extend back to the 1920s, when the internationally known Desert Sanatorium began operating as a tuberculosis treatment center and health retreat.
 Some of the original buildings from the Desert San remain in service today, as a testament to the long history of health care delivered on this site.
 The desert landscaping and sun-drenched patios of today are part of the heritage established by the Desert Sanatorium.

 The original vision for the Desert San came from Dr. Bernard Wyatt, who saw the health benefits of a dry, sunny climate.
 Through time, ownership of the institution transferred to financial backers Alfred and Anna Erickson of New York.
 (The Erickson home, pictured left, is still used for offices.)

 Anna Erickson usually divided her time between New York City and Tucson, especially after her husband’s death.
 After struggling through the Great Depression and a loss of clientele followed by the arrival of World War II and a shortage of nurses, it was becoming apparent that the Desert San's days were numbered.

 Tablets summarizing TMC’s history are installed at Founder’s Park, a shady retreat near the Beverly Avenue entrance to the TMC campus.
 Here is the way the hospital’s origin is described in the TMC history plaque, prepared in part by TMC history buff and retiree Jerry Freund: